-20.2.2 National Environmental Policy Act (NEPA)
+17.7.1 National Environmental Policy Act (NEPA)

 The National Environmental Policy Act (NEPA) is likely the largest single permitting hurdle that the project will face.
 The NEPA process is required when disturbances are anticipated to take place on federal lands and non-patented mining claims.
-It is reasonable to expect that this project will submit an Environmental Impact Statement (EIS) completed by the BLM.
+It is reasonable to expect that this NEPA permitting effort will require the completion of an Environmental Impact Statement (EIS) through the BLM.
 An EIS is usually a lengthy process involving: